peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORObject.md

 **Throws:**

-* <code>java.lang.IllegalStateException</code> - This object's type is not a number type.
+* <code>java.lang.IllegalStateException</code> - This object does not represent a number (for this purpose, infinities and not-a-number or NaN values, but not CBORObject.Null, are considered numbers).

-* <code>java.lang.ArithmeticException</code> - This object's value exceeds the range of a 64-bit signed integer.
+* <code>java.lang.ArithmeticException</code> - This object's value exceeds the range of a 64-bit
+ signed integer.

 ### AsSingle
     public float AsSingle()